oceanprotocol/docs/content/tutorials/wallets-and-ocean-tokens.md

 - `$HOME/.ocean/keeper-contracts/artifacts/OceanToken.spree.json` for Spree
 - `$HOME/.ocean/keeper-contracts/artifacts/OceanToken.development.json` for Ganache

-### Ethereum Mainnet

-The Ocean Token contract address in the Ethereum Mainnet is:

-`0x985dd3D42De1e256d09e1c10F112bCCB8015AD41`

-### Pacific Network

-The Ocean Token contract address in the [Pacific Network](/concepts/pacific-network/) is:

-`0x012578f9381e876A9E2a9111Dfd436FF91A451ae`

 ## Step 2: Teach Your Wallet Software about Ocean Tokens

 ### MetaMask Instructions

 1. Make sure MetaMask is connected to the correct network (Nile, Kovan or whatever).
 See [the tutorial about how to do that](/tutorials/connect-to-networks/).
-1. For the account you want to manage, click the `☰` (hamburger menu icon).
+2. For the account you want to manage, click the `☰` (hamburger menu icon).
-1. Scroll down until the `Add Token` link is visible, then click on it.
+3. Scroll down until the `Add Token` link is visible, then click on it.
-1. Click on `Custom Token`.
+4. Click on `Custom Token`.
-1. Paste the OceanToken contract address (from Step 1 above) into the "Token Contract Address" field.
+5. Paste the OceanToken contract address (from Step 1 above) into the "Token Contract Address" field.
 The other two fields should auto-fill.
 If they don't then something is wrong.
-1. Click `Next`.
+6. Click `Next`.
-1. Click `Add Tokens`.
+7. Click `Add Tokens`.

 MetaMask should now show your Ocean Token (OCEAN) balance, and when you're looking at that, there should be a `Send` button to send Ocean Tokens to others.
 For help with that, see [the MetaMask docs about how to send tokens](https://metamask.zendesk.com/hc/en-us/articles/360015488931-How-to-Send-Tokens).